ywwg/art-guidelines/creativity_grant_application.md

 #### Risk Analysis
 *How do we rephrase this?*
 Please perform a risk analysis.
 What safeguards do you have in place?
-How do you plan to protect the project or participants during the day or night and from the project’s correct functionor error?
+How do you plan to protect the project or participants during the day or night and from the project’s correct function or error?
 What are the potential health hazards or danger to the environment?
 Please include a detailed safety plan if the project requires structural, combustible, or other qualities of risk.Some large-scale art, or projects utilizing fire, for example, may be subject to greater scrutiny/further questions from the Art Grant Review Committee.
 ANY Art that incorporates fire MUSTbe reviewed